-The Austen House is owned by the New York Department of Parks and Recreation and is a member of the Historic House Trust of New York City.
-The Alice Austen House Museum is operated by the Friends of Alice Austen House, Inc, a not for profit charible organization.
+The Austen House is owned by the New York City Department of Parks and Recreation and is a member of the Historic House Trust of New York City.
+The Alice Austen House is operated by the Friends of Alice Austen House, Inc, a not for profit charible organization.
 Contributions are tax deductible.
-The museum relies on the support of their neighbors, the Staten Island public, visitors from near and far, photographers from around the world, our elected representatives and the NYC Parks Department for assistance.
-We are grateful for the long-standing support of The Richmond County Savings Foundation, The Staten Island Foundation, the Council on the Arts and Humanities for SI and the New York City Department of Cultural Affairs.
+The museum relies on the support of its neighbors, the Staten Island public, visitors from near and far, photographers from around the world, our elected representatives and the NYC Parks Department for assistance.
+We are grateful for the long-standing support of The Richmond County Savings Foundation, The Staten Island Foundation, Staten Island Arts and the New York City Department of Cultural Affairs.

-We need your help!
-The best way of honoring Alice Austen is not be creating a mausoleum filled with the past but by infusing her house with creativity, excitement, fun and a willingness to take risks.
-Which is what we try to do with all the acitivies we present.
+The best way of honoring Alice Austen is not by creating a mausoleum filled with the past but by infusing her house with creativity, excitement, fun and a willingness to take risks.
+That's what we aim for in our programming.
 If you have an idea for a program, please contact the museum: we are always looking for collaborators.

 If you are interested in donating your time to volunteer email firstname.lastname@example.org for a volunteer application.
 The museum has approx. 100 volunteers who help maintain our park and garden, assist in education programming, are docents, administrative assistants, marketing assistants, grant researchers and the list goes on.
 We are passionate about teaching photography and using Alice's trail blazing lifestyle to inspire the community.